drscotthawley/PolarPatternPlotter/README.md

 Polar Pattern Plotter is an iOS app for measuring sound directivy patterns for loudspeakers and microphones.
 The iOS binary is available for free download on the [App Store](https://appsto.re/us/Mfvadb.i):
 <a href="https://itunes.apple.com/us/app/polar-pattern-plotter/id1124159846?mt=8"><img src="http://www.scotthawley.com/ppp/app_store_badge.svg"></a>

-Source code is provided here for those who'd like to help improve the functionality of the app for the good of the community.
+Source code is provided here for those who'd like to help improve the functionality of the app for the good of the community. *See below for suggested improvements!*

 [PPP Web Site](http://www.scotthawley.com/ppp/)